mpx86/devpi-resources/README.md

 Use this commnad to restrict admin changes such as index and user creation to only the root user:
 `devpi-server --restrict-modify=root`

-## Follow up tasks
+## Follow up tasks to be added later

-- Figure out SSH
 - Figure out how to integrate GitHub Actions
 - Determine if containerization is appropriate
 - Figure out how to use secret managers to passing in passwords in unattended fashion